imfelipearaujo/imfelipearaujo/README.md

 ### 👋 Hi There!

 I'm Felipe Araujo, a passionate Web Developer currently working at MSX Invest for less than a year.
 My daily work involves primarily WordPress site development, including the creation and customization of plugins.
 Additionally, I have a personalized approach to enhancing pages, using HTML, CSS, JavaScript, and it's worth mentioning that I also work with MySQL to complement my skills.
 What makes my journey unique is my commitment to self-directed learning, seeking knowledge in online forums and through videos.
 Beyond the development realm, I volunteer at the 'Hamburgada do Bem' NGO, contributing to social causes.
-My next goal is to solidify my learning as a full-stack developer, exploring more programming languages, and adapting to new technologies."
+My next goal is to solidify my learning as a full-stack developer, exploring more programming languages, and adapting to new technologies.

 ##